Unfortunately it is likely that domestic violence will increase during crisis such as Covid-19. It is important to know where to get help

 In an emergency call 112.
 Here is the webpage for the police in Iceland.

 Stígamót are a education and counselling center for survivors of sexual abuse and violence for both men and women, 18 years and older.
 Survivors can contact Stígamót regarding all forms of sexual violence bot from childhood and/or in adulthood.
 Relatives, such as parents, partners and friends can also have support and advice from Stígamót if they choose to do so.

 The service at Stígamót is free of charge.

 - Emergency service for survivors of sexual violence

 The aim of this service is to ensure wellbeing of survivors of rape, attempted rape or other types of sexual violence.

 The purpose is to reduce or prevent psychological and physical health damage which might lead from sexual violence.

-The individuals who seek assistace at the emergency service shall be shown great consideration and warmth and special care is taken not to show any form of disbelief or scepticism.
+The individuals who seek assistance at the emergency service shall be shown great consideration and warmth and special care is taken not to show any form of disbelief or skepticism.